eklavya-byte/Hibernate_Assignment/README.md

 # Hibernate_Assignment completed by Prem Prakash
-This is maven simple project for creating OnetoOne relattion between two tables
+This is maven simple project for creating OnetoOne relation between two tables